phlummox/pptx-to-md/README.md

 `OUTPUT_FILE` is the name of the YAML file to be written.

-IMAGE_DIR is a directory where images will be extracted to.
+`IMAGE_DIR` is a directory where images will be extracted to.

 It will be created if it doesn't exist.

+See [soofice-server](#soffice-server) below for details of what `--use-server` is for.

 ## PowerPoint features supported

 Title text, "outline" text (i.e. bullets) and embedded graphics like JPEGs or PNGs are handled reasonably well.
+Formatting such as italics, bold or colouring of text is not preserved.
+Nor are numbered lists - they're converted into bulleted lists.

 Embedded "metafiles" (EMF or WMF vector graphics) should get converted to SVG.
 (And thence to EPS, if you